These instructions are especially important for the users of Jolla Phone (aka Jolla 1).

 2a.
 As soon as the first stop release is installed to the device, seek for the next one.
 Carry on in the same way.
 Once the last stop release has been installed, the latest Sailfish OS version will be downloaded.
 Download and install it.

 2b.
 If the device keeps failing to indicate the availability of Sailfish OS updates, it may be possible to get them with the following commands (this requires the Developer Mode, SSH password and Terminal app - see "Settings > System > Developer mode" or "Settings > Developer mode").
-Should you need help with the commands above, please contact Jolla customer care.
+Should you need help with the commands below , read this help article or contact Jolla Customer Support.

 (*) NB: Like at step #2a above, while using the graphical UI to update, also on the command line you MUST traverse through the stop releases, and only after the last one of them you can "version dup" to the latest OS version.
 Otherwise there is a great risk of breaking your device.